Aquaculture Accounts

 Concept of carrying capacity in aquaculture

-This carrying capacity framework draws on aquaculture science literature and is presented here as a practical interpretation for accounting purposes.
-The Statistical Framework for Measuring the Sustainability of Tourism (SF-MST) provides a parallel treatment of carrying capacity in its discussion of tourism environmental limits (para 4.103), supporting the broader applicability of carrying capacity concepts within environmental-economic accounting[29].
-The SEEA AFF notes that asset accounts "can be used to better understand the carrying capacity of agricultural areas with respect to livestock, for example, the number of cattle per hectare"[30], providing a direct statistical precedent for applying carrying capacity analysis to cultivated biological resources.
+The Statistical Framework for Measuring the Sustainability of Tourism (SF-MST) provides a parallel treatment of carrying capacity in its discussion of tourism environmental limits (para 4.103), supporting the broader applicability of carrying capacity concepts within environmental-economic accounting[25].
+The SEEA AFF notes that asset accounts "can be used to better understand the carrying capacity of agricultural areas with respect to livestock, for example, the number of cattle per hectare"[26], providing a direct statistical precedent for applying carrying capacity analysis to cultivated biological resources.

 Accounting implications